ArielC98/ArielC98/README.md

-### Hi there 👋
+# 👋 Hi, I'm Ariel.

+I'm a software developer specializing in frontend and mobile development with a strong focus on React JS.

-- 🔭 I’m currently working on amazing FrontEnd projects
+- 🔭 I’m currently working on a Movies Review App.
-- 🌱 I’m currently learning Angular JS
+- 🌱 I’m currently learning Node JS.
-- 👯 I’m looking to collaborate on Social Projects
-- 🤔 I’m looking for help with Java programming
-- 💬 Ask me about Bootstrap
 - 📫 How to reach me: arielcalderon100@hotmail.com
-- 😄 Pronouns: He/him
-- ⚡ Fun fact: English is my second language, so, google translate is in my favorites bar